TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-ldapcertificateinvalid.md

       **-Type SSLServerAuthentication -DnsName "*.<!--$DomainName-->[DomainName]<!--/$DomainName-->", "<!--$DomainName-->[DomainName]<!--/$DomainName-->"**

- 2. The newly created self-signed certificate is placed in the local machine's certificate store.
+ 2. The newly created self-signed certificate is placed in the local machine's certificate store

- 3. You should now be able to deploy the HDInsight cluster with Enterprise Security Package enabled.
+ 3. You should now be able to deploy the HDInsight cluster with Enterprise Security Package enabled

 ## **Recommended Documents**